Michaelangel007/apple2_hgr_font_tutorial/README.md

 ## Font -> Screen Memory Trace

-OK, so now that we have the font data, how do we draw a character "on screen" ?
+OK, so now that we have the font data how the the heck do we _actually_ draw a character "on screen" ?

-Remember we need to transfer 8 consecutive bytes (1 byte / scanline) to 8 different scanlines scattered all over memory.
+We need to transfer 8 consecutive bytes (1 byte / scanline) to 8 different scanlines scattered all over memory.

 Assuming we want to draw the `A` glyph at the top-left of the screen we would need to transfer bytes from the (source) font glyph memory locations to these (destination) HGR screen memory locations: